ericjanto/notes-publisher/content/notes/iaml-lecture.md

        -  Skewed distributions
           - That's when we have systematic extreme values
             - e.g. personal wealth, there is a significant amount of people that have an extreme amount of money
-              - They skew the distribution, they're not representative for the total population
+              - They skew the distribution but they're not representative for the total population
            - Since these values are systematic, we can't just remove them like outliers (one by one)
            - However, we can deskew the distribution:

             1. $log(x)$ or $atan(x)$ the distribution
                - $log$ if the distribution is positive only, if there are negative values use $atan$
-            2. Normalise
+            2. Then normalise
        -  Non-monotonic attributes or prediction relationships
        -  Recall what it means for a function to be *monotonic*
           - A function that preserves an order